-- Click Add-Ins.
-The Add-Ins dialog box is displayed.

-- Check the SolidWorks Simulation box.

-- Click OK from the Add-Ins box.

-Note: You don't have to activate SolidWorks Simulation if your SolidWorks Simulation is already added in.
+- Click the Options 🗐 drop-down arrow from the Menu bar toolbar. - Click Add-Ins.
+The Add-Ins dialog box is displayed. - Check the SolidWorks Simulation box. - Click OK from the Add-Ins box. - Note: You don't have to activate SolidWorks Simulation if your SolidWorks Simulation is already added in.